Promotion digraphs: Abstract

 Work of Gaetz, Pechenik, Pfannerer, Striker, and Swanson (2024) introduced \emph{promotion permutations} for a rectangular standard Young tableau $T$.
 These promotion permutations encode important features of $T$ and its orbit under Sch\"utzenberger's promotion operator.
 Indeed, the promotion permutations uniquely determine the tableau $T$.

 We introduce more general \emph{promotion digraphs} for both standard and increasing tableaux of arbitrary shape.
 For rectangular standard tableaux, this construction recovers the functional digraphs of the promotion permutations.
-Among other facts, we show that promotion digraphs uniquely determine $T$ when $T$ is standard of arbitrary shape or increasing of rectangular shape, but not when $T$ is increasing and general shape.
-We completely characterize the promotion digraphs for two-row rectangular increasing tableaux.
+Among other facts, we show that promotion digraphs uniquely determine $T$ when $T$ is standard of arbitrary shape.
+We show that an increasing tableau $T$ is not generally determined by its promotion digraphs but conjecture that it is when $T$ is rectangular.
+We provide evidence for this conjecture, including a complete characterization of the promotion digraphs for two-row rectangular increasing tableaux.
 We use promotion digraphs for three-row rectangular increasing tableaux to conjecture a connection between their dynamics and the \emph{flamingo webs} recently introduced by Kim to give a diagrammatic basis of the Specht module $S^{(k^3,1^{n-3k})}$.